Rocky Boy Tribe of Chippewa Indians of Montana

 Likely another band of Albertan Ojibway's who participated in 1885s Northwest Rebellion, Foothills Ojibway Society of Alberta are currently non status, which means they are landless to whites but not to FOS.
 Below is a google earth map of their territory.
 Their population is around 250 near Hinton, Alberta yet there are others who live further way.
 They are related to O'Chiese Ojibway's yet quite unlike them, Foothills Ojibway Society leaders have not gained recognition nor a Reserve in Alberta.
-Some speculate Foothills Ojibway Society (FOS) are related to Ta-twa-sin Ojibway's who lived at Buffalo Lake in south central Alberta, which is 100 miles east of O'Chiese-Sunchild Reserve and 16 miles southeast of Montana Reserve which includes Ermineskin, Louis Bull, and Samson Reserves.
+Some speculate Foothills Ojibway Society (FOS) are related to Ta-twa-sin or Tat-wa-sin Ojibway's who lived at Buffalo Lake in south central Alberta, which is 100 miles east of O'Chiese-Sunchild Reserve and 16 miles southeast of Montana Reserve which includes Ermineskin, Louis Bull, and Samson Reserves.
 All four Reserves are really one Reserve.
 They supposedly left Buffalo Lake in 1887, for land near Rocky Mountain House.
+However, Ojibway People have always lived in the region of Rocky Mountain House and west and north.
+They are actually signatories to Treaty 8.
+They were allowed to keep Treaty 8 land in Alberta northwest, southwest and west of Rocky Mountain House.

 Chief Rocky Boy